Skip to content

 What Are the Basic Rules About Working Overtime?

 There is no compulsory requirement for an employee to work overtime unless their contract states so.
-However, you can require your employees to work overtime, as stated in the contract, in the following capacities.
+However, you can require your employees to work overtime if it is stated in the employment contract.

 There are rules regarding the maximum number of hours an employee can work in the UK, including any overtime work.
 Generally speaking, this should be no more than 48 hours per week, on average.
 However, where an employee has agreed in writing to exceed 48 hours, they can do so.